 When you first apply for Social Security disability benefits, you may be nervous to find that a big part of the process is a formal interview.
-In order to fully prepare yourself, it is important to know what kind of questions to expect from your SSDI interviewers.
+To fully prepare yourself, it is important to know what kind of questions to expect from your SSDI interviewers.
 Here, we’ll make sure you’re prepared for your appointment.

-If you have a physical or mental disability that prevents your from working, you may qualify for social security benefits.
-Your approval hinges on a number of factors, one of which is the outcome of your interview.
+If you have a physical or mental disability that prevents you from working, you may qualify for social security benefits.
+Your approval hinges on several factors, one of which is the outcome of your interview.
 The interviewers will ask you a series of questions regarding your condition(s).
 You should be prepared to discuss: